 Android cell phone signal strength app

-For Android users, there is a great go-to app to do a signal strength test and network speed test.
+For Android users, there are a couple of go-to apps to test cell phone signal strength and network speed.

 Android Field Test Mode

 Most Android phone models allow the user to view signal strength readings by navigating the device’s menu tree.
 We published an article on how to use field test mode on Android phones, but again, the steps may change frequently depending on your model and operating system.

-Alternate navigation sequence for some Android phones to find your dBm reading is: Settings > More Options or More Settings > About Phone > Mobile Networks > Signal Strength.
-Some experimenting with the menus on your Android phone should get you a dBm reading that’s reliable.
+An alternate navigation sequence for some Android phones to find your dBm reading is: Settings > More Options or More Settings > About Phone > Mobile Networks > Signal Strength.

 Helpful tip: Android phones will read only one network at a time.
-If you have 4G network access, that’s the default dBm reading your phone will display.
+For example, if you have 4G network access, that’s the default dBm reading your phone will display.
 If there’s no 4G service at the moment, the reading will default to 3G.

 After following the instructions above, if you’re unable to determine your device’s signal strength reading, check the operations guide that came with your device.